ghiscoding/Angular-Slickgrid/docs/grid-functionalities/FAQ.md

     this.angularGrid = angularGrid;

-    // update your reference to make use of applied defaults this.gridOptions = this.angularGrid.gridService._gridOptions as GridOption;
+    // update your reference to make use of applied defaults this.gridOptions = this.angularGrid.slickGrid.getOptions() as GridOption;
   }
 }
 ```